-Deposits of GBP715mn from Egyptian governmental agencies as at 30th June 2018 continue to dominate our funding profile and represents 48.50% of total liabilities.
-The remainder comprises capital, sub debt, reserves, other customers and Egyptian bank deposits totalling GBP79mn.
+Deposits of GBP432mn from Egyptian governmental agencies as at 30th June 2020 continue to dominate our funding profile and represents 47.47% of total liabilities.
+The remainder comprises capital, sub debt, reserves, other customers and Egyptian bank deposits.
+Egyptian bank deposits amount to GBP140mn.